2000 United States Senate elections: Florida

 Incumbent Republican Connie Mack III decided to retire instead of seeking a third term.
 Democrat Bill Nelson, State Treasurer and former U.S. Representative, won the open seat over Republican Congressman Bill McCollum.

 This election was in conjunction to the presidential election, where Bush narrowly defeated Gore after an intense recount.
 The senate election was evenly matched with two U.S. Congressmen named Bill in their mid-50s.
 Both parties heavily targeted this senate seat.
-The election became very nasty as Nelson called his opponent "an extremist who would sacrifice the elderly, the poor, and the working class to coddle the rich."
+The election became very nasty as Nelson called his opponent "an extremist who would sacrifice the elderly, the poor, and the working class to coddle the rich".
 McCollum called the Democrat "a liberal who would tax everything that moves, and some things that don't."
 The election advertisements were very negative, as both candidates talked more about each other than themselves.

 Nelson raised only soft money, but had help from President Bill Clinton and VP Al Gore.
 Two days before the election, McCollum predicted he would win by a 6-point margin.
 On election day, he lost by a 5-point margin.

 Georgia (special)

-Incumbent Democrat Zell Miller, who was appointed by Democrat Governor Roy Barnes to replace the late Republican Paul Coverdell, won re-election to serve the remainder of the term, beating Republican Mack Mattingly, former Ambassador to Seychelles and former U.S. senator.
-Until 2020, when Raphael Warnock won this seat, and Jon Ossoff won the other Senate seat, this is the last Senate election in Georgia won by a Democrat and also until 2020, this is the last time the Democrats have won the Class III Senate seat from Georgia.
+Incumbent Democrat Zell Miller, who was appointed by Democrat Governor Roy Barnes to replace Republican Paul Coverdell following his death, won re-election to serve the remainder of the term, beating Republican Mack Mattingly, former Ambassador to Seychelles and former U.S. senator.
+Until 2020, when Raphael Warnock won this seat, and Jon Ossoff won the other Senate seat, this was the last Senate election in Georgia won by a Democrat and also until 2020, this was the last time the Democrats have won the Class III Senate seat from Georgia.

 One of the biggest campaign issues was Social Security.
 Miller attacked Mattingly for supporting a raise in the retirement age.
 The Republican fought back by connecting him to liberal Democrat Ted Kennedy of Massachusetts, and on his vote to block legislation aimed at protecting Social Security.
 Mattingly said he would vote for Texas Governor George W. Bush for president, who was very popular in the state and led Vice President Al Gore in many Georgia polls.
 Mattingly then asked Miller who he was supporting in the presidential election.
 Miller conceded he would vote for Gore because he helped him when he was governor including drought relief, welfare reform, and the Atlanta Olympics.
 "That does not mean I agree with all of his policies," he concluded.
 In early October, a poll showed Miller leading with 59% of the vote, despite the fact that Bush was leading Gore by a double-digit margin.

 Note: This election was a non-partisan election due to it being a special election.
 Each candidate ran without a party.
 The parties below reflect which party label each candidate would have run under if given the option.